MEd in Educational Administration and Policy

 - Leadership in a diverse society

-The program culminates in the presentation of a problem of practice that holds specific interest for you.
-This gives you the opportunity to explore your unique interests, to integrate all of your coursework into a plan for your career, and to create a professional portfolio.
+Our two-year, part-time program culminates in the presentation of a problem of practice related to educational administration and policy that holds specific interest for a student.
+This project gives an individual the opportunity to explore their unique interests, to integrate all of their coursework into a plan for their career, and to create a professional portfolio.

-The MEd in Educational Administration and Policy allows you to tailor your studies to your academic and professional areas of focus.
-Within the 36-semester hour program, you will take:
+In sum, the M.Ed. in Educational Administration and Policy allows an individual to tailor their studies to academic and professional areas of focus.
+Within the 36-semester hour program, individuals will complete:

 - 12 hours of major concentration and core courses